JobJPJoseph/Adventure-combat/README.md

 9. Add more functionality to the food class.
    1. When a food is eaten it should increase the player's health.

+10. implement a Boss class that extends from the Enemey class